 1. Layer existing development strategies and resources into neighborhoods most disconnected from regional prosperity.
-Truly meet people where they are.
-Weave the DEI agenda into existing economic development, workforce development, entrepreneurship, and community development plans and customize them for specific neighborhoods.
+Regional leaders must proactively address historically disadvantaged concentrated areas of poverty and weave the DEI agenda into existing economic development, workforce development, entrepreneurship, environmental justice, and community development plans.
 Identifying strategies in the DEI plan that align with the goals of the existing plans will help create a cohesive approach to creating regional prosperity for all neighborhoods in the region.